defog-ai/agents-ui-components/pull_request_template.md

 ### PUT YOUR PR DETAILS HERE

 --

 <details open>
   <summary>Instructions for reviewers</summary>

 **For testing components:**

-- Run `npm run storybook` in your terminal
+- Run `npm run dev` in your terminal
-- go to [localhost:6006](http://localhost:6006/?path=/docs/) in your browser.
+- Open `http://localhost:5173` in your browser, and select one of the components to see it in action.

+Corresponding code for all those pages is inside `test/` folder.

+Docs can be accessed via `npm run storybook` and visiting `http://localhost:6006`.

 NOTE: Make sure to change the email to yours if testing the advanced mode.
 Look in basic-tests.spec.ts and replace manas@defog.ai with your email.